PurdueRCAC/ApplicationDocs/index.rst

-Applications, Compilers, and MPIs on Purdue RCAC Bell Cluster
+Scientific Applications on Purdue RCAC Clusters
 ==============================================

-This is the list of Applications, Compilers, and MPIs deployed on Purdue Bell cluster.
-More information about our center is avaiable here (https://www.rcac.purdue.edu/knowledge/bell).
+This is the list of Applications, Compilers, and MPIs deployed on Purdue RCAC Clusters.
+More information about our center is avaiable here (https://www.rcac.purdue.edu).

 .. toctree::
    :caption: Applications